terraform-google-modules/terraform-google-cloud-nat/README.md

 1. Terraform and kubectl are [installed](#software-dependencies) on the machine where Terraform is executed.
 2. The Service Account you execute the module with has the right [permissions](#iam-roles).
-3. The TODO (LIST_OF_APIS) APIs are [active](#enable-apis) on the project you will launch the cluster in.
+3. The APIs are [active](#enable-apis) on the project you will launch the cluster in.
 4. If you are using a Shared VPC, the APIs must also be activated on the Shared VPC host project and your service account needs the proper permissions there.

-The [project factory](https://github.com/terraform-google-modules/terraform-google-project-factory) can be used to provision projects with the correct APIs active and the necessary Shared VPC connections.

 ### Terraform plugins